 February 1963 – Dorma flees from Atlantis, filled with shame, and goes to enlist the aid of the Fantastic Four.
 They agree to help and travel to Atlantis to do battle with Attuma’s army.
 Sue uses her powers to make Namor invisible, giving him the edge over Attuma in single combat.
 Attuma and his followers are defeated, although Namor remains unaware of the FF’s involvement.

 March–April 1963 – Atlantis recovers from the battle with Attuma’s hordes.
 The city strengthens its defenses as Namor builds his government and watches as Atlantean society finally begins to flourish once again.
-Namor also begins training his troops to fight more effectively.
-Meanwhile, Warlord Krang continues to badger Namor to invade the surface world once again.
+Namor also starts training his troops to fight more effectively.
+Meanwhile, Warlord Krang continues to badger Namor to invade the surface world again.
 Namor is sick of fighting, however, and wishes to turn his attention to domestic affairs.

+May 1963 – For some unfathomable reason, the Avengers contact the Sub-Mariner with an offer of membership, but he turns them down, interested only in being an effective ruler.
 Krang continues to beat the drums of war, but Namor now desires to make peace with the surface world.
 He returns to New York seeking a forum and decides a public trial will suit his purposes.
 He engages the law firm of Nelson and Murdock and then goes on a rampage, causing extensive property damage.
-He is opposed by Daredevil, but Namor allows himself to be taken into custody.
-However, as the trial begins, Dorma arrives to tell Namor that Warlord Krang has staged a coup in his absence.
+He’s opposed by Daredevil, who’s no match for him, and allows himself to be taken into custody.
+However, as the trial begins, Dorma arrives to tell Namor that Krang has staged a coup in his absence.
 Namor returns to Atlantis, despite Daredevil’s best attempts to stop him.
-However, Namor is captured by Krang’s forces and imprisoned.
+Unfortunately, Namor is immediately captured by Krang’s forces and imprisoned.

 Namor is soon set free by Dorma, and he leaves Atlantis on a quest to find the fabled Neptune’s Trident, possession of which will prove he is the rightful ruler of the realm.
 Krang is aware of his escape, however, and sends agents to ensure the quest ends in failure.
 Along the way, Namor meets an elderly Atlantean named Vashti, whose unwavering loyalty to his prince inspires Namor to persevere.
 The Sub-Mariner faces a giant squid, the monstrous Seaweed Man, and the diabolical Demon of the Diamonds before abandoning his quest in order to rescue Dorma from the murderous Faceless Ones.
 However, by placing his love for Dorma above his political ambitions, Namor earns Neptune’s favor.
 Taking the trident, he returns to Atlantis, defeats Krang, and reclaims the throne.